TD2000

-The TD2000 is a retro-classic roadster inspired by the stylish pre-war vehicles.
+The TD2000 is a retro-classic roadster inspired by the pre-war era of vehicles.
 It is produced by TD Cars (Malaysia), a private limited company incorporated in 1998.
 The company acquired the rights, intellectual properties and trademarks associated with the production of the TD2000 Roadster.
 The car is assembled in Malaysia today and exported overseas.
-The Malaysia-made models are acknowledged worldwide as more refined and luxurious than its predecessors.

-It is available in Japan, Australia, New Zealand, India, the Philippines, Singapore, Thailand, Scotland, Ireland, Germany, England and the Middle East.
+The authorized dealerships are located in Malaysia, Japan, Australia, New Zealand, India, Singapore, Thailand, Germany, England, Kuwait and Egypt.
+However, many TD2000s are spotted all over the world in Indonesia, Russia Federation, Finland, Romania, Poland, Cyprus, Taiwan, Macau, Botswana, Italy, France and UAE.

+Roadsters Registry is an active, enthusiasts go-to group for daily updates, reviews, current news, vast gallery of photos, events and parts availability.
+The group is listed in the External Links below.

+The TD2000 Story video is also listed in the External Links below.

 History

 The idea of creating a retro-classic to pay homage to the 1950s British entry-level sports car MG TD based on a modern Japanese drivetrain.
 The roadster originated in 1986 using Nissan components and original MG TD jigs, dies and moulds.
 Australian Classic Cars (ACC), under Westmex, created the chassis, improved on other technical aspects and creature comfort.
 Gason of Ararat, under contract with ACC, successfully produced and launched about 100 vehicles in Australia.
 However, sales were unprofitable so the car arm of the company changed ownership several times until TD Cars acquired it and moved the production to Malaysia.
 Under the new management, TD2000s expanded beyond its border.